-Our story begins in 1866.
-The Civil War had just ended, and the nation turned its attention to reconstruction and rebuilding its spirit.
+The Cliff House story begins in 1866.
+The Civil War had just ended, and the nation turned its attention to reconstruction.
 One of the North’s military necessities during that war was to standardize railway gauges.
 This laid the foundation for a coordinated railway system.
-The Boston and Maine Railroad was about to add a spur to York, Maine, and this news was not lost on Elsie Jane, the wife of Captain Theodore Weare.
-She invested their money to buy Bald Head Cliff and began planning a resort.
+The Boston and Maine Railroad was about to add a spur to York, Maine, and this news was not lost on Elsie Jane, wife of Captain Theodore Weare.
+She invested their money to purchase land on Bald Head Cliff and began planning a resort.

-Her brother, Captain Charles Perkins, built The Cliff House with wood from the family lots which was milled in their sawmill on Beach Street in Ogunquit.
-His ship’s carpenters were paid one dollar a day in gold by the Weares.
+Her brother, Captain Charles Perkins, built Cliff House with wood from family lots, milled in their own sawmill on Beach Street in Ogunquit.
+The Weare Family paid their carpenters one dollar a day in gold.

-The energetic Elsie Jane opened The Cliff House in 1872, ran the hotel and the farm, invested in real estate and managed all the family business.
-She raised seven children and took care of her husband, Theodore, who became an invalid suffering from consumption.
+Elsie Jane opened The Cliff House in 1872, operated the hotel and the farm, invested in real estate, and managed the family business.
+She raised seven children and cared for her husband, Theodore, who suffered from consumption.

-About 1910, Elsie Jane, then in her late 70’s, turned over control of The Cliff House to her son, Charles who embarked on a modernization campaign which resulted in such luxuries as indoor plumbing and electric lights.
-In time, he even added a bowling alley to supplement homemade entertainment such as amateur theatricals.
-To help meet the demand for accommodations, first the Oceanview Annex was built and then the Colonial Annex.
-The latter boasted the first private baths in the area.
+Around 1910, Elsie Jane, then in her late 70s, turned over control of The Cliff House to her son, Charles, who embarked on a modernization campaign that resulted in indoor plumbing and electric lights.
+In time, he even added a bowling alley to supplement the amateur theater and entertainment presented at the resort.
+To help meet the demand for accommodations, the Oceanview Annex was built, and the Colonial Annex followed shortly after.
+The latter featured the first private baths in the area.
 As automobiles became more common, Charles erected individual garages and had a gas pump installed for the convenience of his motoring guests.

-When peace returned The Cliff House faced an uncertain future.
-Substantial damage and severe neglect had taken their toll of the property.
-Rumors flew that The Cliff House would never reopen.
-Charles, discouraged by the condition of the land and nearly broke after having been deprived of income during the seizure of the family business, decided to sell.
+When peace was reestablished, The Cliff House faced an uncertain future.
+Substantial damage and severe neglect destroyed the once extravagant grounds.
+Rumors had it that The Cliff House would never reopen.
+Charles, discouraged by the condition of the land and nearly penniless, having been deprived of income during the seizure of the family business, decided to sell.
 He placed this ad in a 1946 edition of the Wall Street Journal: For Sale.
 144 rooms, 90 acres, over 2500’ of ocean frontage for just $50,000.

-There were no takers!
-So Charles turned the property over to his son, Maurice, an army veteran, who accepted the challenge with single-minded determination.
-Money was so scarce he even hand-rolled the mile long, blacktop driveway.
-In 1948, he married Charlotte Williams, The Cliff House secretary, and together they labored long and hard to overcome the countless obstacles and restore the resort’s prestige, overcoming countless obstacles along the way.
+Without any offers, Charles turned the property over to his son, Maurice, an army veteran, who accepted the challenge with single-minded determination.
+Money was so scarce he hand-rolled the mile-long blacktop driveway himself.
+In 1948, he married Charlotte Williams, The Cliff House secretary, and together they labored to restore the resort’s prestige, overcoming countless obstacles along the way.

-Restore they did!
-And, like earlier generations, made major improvements demanded by the times.
-In 1960, they built the area’s first swimming pool and three years later the first motel to be incorporated in a resort setting.
-This forward-looking couple presided over the most dramatic change of all: the top two floors of the venerable Inn were razed and the kitchen demolished.
-Thereafter, The Cliff House became primarily a motel and the coffee shop on the Inn’s remaining ground floor served only breakfast and lunch.
-But, they saved the Inn from oblivion and stayed in step during uncertain times.
+Like earlier generations, Charles and Charlotte made major improvements demanded by the times.
+In 1960, they built the area’s first swimming pool, and three years later, they erected the first motor hotel in a resort setting.
+This forward-thinking couple presided over the most dramatic change of all: the top two floors of the venerable Inn were razed and the kitchen demolished.
+Thereafter, The Cliff House operated primarily as a motor hotel, and the coffee shop on the Inn’s remaining ground floor served only breakfast and lunch, saving the Inn from oblivion during uncertain times.

 In 1974, the fourth generation of Weare Family Maine innkeepers succeeded to The Cliff House directorship.
 Kathryn M. Weare filed a master plan for the Maine resort’s future and launched a bold program of upgrading and expansion.

-The 1990 season opened with a new entrance bringing guests into a Lobby area.
+The 1990 season opened with a new entrance, welcoming guests into a lobby area.
 A grand staircase connected the Ocean Terrace and new dining room below, as did two elevators.
 A major conference room was added.
-There was a new recreation level with a gift shop, a fitness room, sauna and indoor pool.
+A new recreation level with a gift shop, a fitness room, sauna, and indoor pool were developed.
 A substantial number of guest rooms were also part of this expansion, all with balconies overlooking the sweeping south coast of Maine.
 Gradually, in a series of phases that began in fall of 2000, older buildings gave way to new structures.

-In May of 2002, the Cliff Spa was opened on the site of the original hotel.
-It boasts 32 over-sized guest rooms with gas-fired stoves.
-This new adult-only building features a 75-foot indoor lap pool and vanishing edge outdoor pool with spectacular views of the South Coast of Maine, indoor and outdoor whirlpool, a labyrinth, shower and locker areas with individual steam and sauna rooms, an expanded nail salon, fitness center, and 10 treatment rooms.
+In May of 2002, the Cliff Spa opened on the site of the original hotel.
+It featured 32 oversized guest rooms with gas-fired stoves.
+This new adults-only building featured a 75-foot indoor lap pool and outdoor infinity pool with spectacular views of the coast, an indoor and outdoor whirlpool, a labyrinth, shower and locker areas with individual steam and sauna rooms, an expanded nail salon, fitness center, and 10 treatment rooms.

-Captain Theodore Weare, the long-awaited Connector Project between the main building and the spa building was completed in September 2004.
-It starts at the Ocean Terrace level and extends across the outside terrace below the guest room balconies.
-On the first level is the amphitheater, seating more than 150 in high-tech chairs, each with a tablet arm for laptop, data port and power.
-This superlative addition to the conference facilities links most guest rooms, banquet facilities, ballroom and meeting rooms.
+The long-awaited connector project between the main building and the spa building was completed in September 2004.
+It begins at the Ocean Terrace level and extends across the outside terrace below the guest room balconies.
+On the first level, the state-of-the-art amphitheater seats an audience of over 150.
+This superlative addition to the conference facilities offers a convenient connection between most guest rooms, banquet facilities, ballroom, and meeting rooms.

-Since Elsie Jane first realized her dream and opened The Cliff House in 1872, there have been many changes at this Maine resort.
-Sensitivity to the changing needs and expectations of our guests and our willingness to evolve in anticipation of them have been the hallmarks of The Cliff House success story.
-But Elsie Jane’s formula endured with each new generation of the Weare family: clean rooms, fine food, fresh air, personal hospitality—all in an incomparable scenic location.
+Since Elsie Jane first realized her dream and opened The Cliff House in 1872, there have been many developments to this iconic Maine resort.
+Sensitivity to the changing needs and expectations of our guests and a willingness to evolve have always been the hallmarks of The Cliff House success story, but Elsie Jane’s principles endure with each new generation of the Weare family: clean rooms, fine food, fresh air, and personal hospitality—all in an incomparable scenic location.

-In 2015 and 2016, the resort is undergoing a tremendous renovation throughout the entire 70 oceanfront acres.
-The Cliff House Resort and Spa will reopen Summer of 2016 with all newly designed guestrooms and suites, an extensive luxury spa and wellness center, a new oceanfront ballroom including over 25,000 square feet of meeting and event space, oceanfront dining, bars, new landscape, and many enhancements.
-The Cliff House will truly serve as a landmark of hospitality for New England and continue to the tradition from 1872.
+The resort is presently undergoing a landmark transformation across 70-oceanfront acres.
+Cliff House Resort will reopen in the summer of 2016 with newly designed guest rooms and suites, a luxury spa and wellness center, over 25,000 square feet of new meeting and event space, including a new cliffside ballroom, oceanfront dining and bars, indigenous landscaping, and many other enhancements.

-It is common to learn from guests about when they open the door to their room and step out on the balcony, an energizing breeze sweeps up from the surf below, past the wild rose bushes, and extends a timeless welcome.
-Those who return year after year to The Cliff House Resort & Spa tell us that this is when their spirits soar.
+Generation after generation, as guests step out onto their private balconies, an energizing breeze sweeps up from the surf below, past the wild rose bushes, to extend a timeless welcome.
+Those who return each year, enthusiastically report that this is when their spirits soar.